pfefferle/wordpress-webmention/readme.md

 ### 3.1.2 ###
 * Enable option for page support
 * Allow custom post types to declare support for webmentions as a feature which will enable pings.
+* Remove new meta properties from being added during preprocessing as these are added after Semantic Linkbacks Enhancement.
+* Move new meta properties to being built into webmention code
+* Store webmention source in comment meta but fall back to checking `comment_author_url` if not set.
+* Store webmention creation time in comment meta as comment time is overridden by Semantic Linkbacks allowing to determine if a comment has been modified.

 ### 3.1.1 ###